the-technat/WALL-E/docs/sway-de.md

 # Sway DE
-My Setup of a Wayland Compositor with all the tools needed to make more or less a full fleged Desktop Environment suited to my needs.
+My Setup of a Wayland Compositor with all the tools needed to be productive, while only having what is really necessary.

 ## Workflow
 My workflow for setting things up is to follow this guide with cloning the repo first.
-All the config files for different programms live in this repo so it's best practise to clone it first into my home folder so that is can be reached at `~/WALL-E`:
+All the config files for different programms live in this repo so it's best to clone it first into my home folder so that is can be reached at `~/WALL-E`:

 ```
 git clone https://git.technat.ch/technat/WALL-E.git
-git clone ssh://git@git.technat.ch:9999/technat/WALL-E.git # if ssh is setup
 ```

 In order to use the config files from this repo I further use `stow` to symlink the files to the correct location, so it's a good idea to install that before starting: